 If you don’t own a coverlock machine, using a twin needle is the perfect alternative to achieve a professional-looking seam.
 At first, it can be a little tricky, but when you nail the technique, using a twin needle will save you about half the time when you want topstitching on your garment.

 You can use a twin needle on both knit and woven fabrics.
-If you look at the seam, you see the threads are criss-crossing on the back of the fabric.
-This makes the seam stretchy and ideal for hemming garments in knit fabrics like jersey, ITY knit and stretchy knits for activewear.
+If you look closely at the seam, you see the threads are crisscrossing on the back of the fabric.
+This makes the seam stretchy and ideal for hemming garments in knit fabrics like jersey, ITY knit, and stretchy knits for activewear.

 Check your sewing machines’ throat plate and presser foot width (use the ones you use for a zigzag stitch).

-The point is to make sure the needles fit into the opening of the presser foot through the whole width of the stitch so it’s wide enough that the needle won’t touch the presser foot when you sew.
+The point is to make sure the needles fit into the opening of the presser foot and throat plate through the whole width of the stitch, so it’s wide enough that the needle won’t touch the presser foot when you sew.

-Insert the twin needle with the groove on the front facing you and the flat side of the shank on the back facing away from you.
+Insert the twin needle with the groove facing you and the shank’s flat side facing away from you.
 Make sure the needle is attached all the way up in the needle bar.
-A stable needle gives the smoothest stitches and you don’t want the needle to slide out during sewing, safety first!
+A stable needle gives the smoothest stitches, and you don’t want the needle to slide out during sewing, safety first!

 If your machine has an extra spool pin, you can use it for the second spool of thread.
 If not, you can either use the bobbin threader pin or sew with two bobbin spools with matching threads on the same spool pin unwinding the thread in opposite directions.

-Thread one spool at a time, like you usually thread your machine except for the last step where you let the second thread run outside the last thread holder, making sure the two threads don’t tangle.
+Thread one spool at a time, as usual, except for the last step, where you let the second thread run outside the last thread holder, making sure the two threads don’t tangle.